 Enter a name for the application, for example,

-Keep the preselected instance type.
+Keep the preselected resource type.

 Select the Android image that you want to use, for example,